Designing Majorana Quasiparticles in InAsP Quantum Dots in InP Nanowires with Variational Quantum Eigenvalue Solver

 To improve the performance of each ansatz, we optimize them based on the number of layers and how we can minimize the relative error.
 To do so, we plot the relative error vs. the number of layers (parameters) of each ansatz.
 For a given number of layers, we take the minimum energy of 10 initial runs.
 The entire optimization is done using the \textbf{COBYLA} optimizer available in the \textbf{Qiskit} package, and 30000 shots.

-In fig~\ref{params}, each ansatz is evaluated across varying numbers of layers, with the number of layers ranging from 1 to 10.
-The relative error is plotted on the y-axis, while the log of the number of layers is on the x-axis, allowing for a direct comparison of how the error changes with increasing layers for each ansatz.
-The number of parameters per layer for the even, odd, SU2, and HVA ansätze are 11, 20, 40, and 2, respectively.
+In Figure \ref{params}, each ansatz is evaluated across varying numbers of layers, with the number of layers ranging from 1 to 10.
+The relative error is plotted on the y-axis,

+while the number of parameters on the x-axis, allowing for a direct comparison of how the error changes with increasing the number of layers for each ansatz.
+The number of parameters per layer for the even, odd, SU2, and HVA ansätze are 11, 20, 40, and 28, respectively.